lwong370/robot_temperature_control/README.md

 - Write tests to confirm the system's robustness and reliability.

 ### System Behavior & Expectations
-- The maximum temperature of all the subsystems determine the fan speeds, where all fans are set to the same percentage of their individual max speeds.
+- The maximum temperature of all the subsystems determines the fan speeds, where all fans are set to the same percentage of their individual max speeds.
+    - All fans run at:
+        - 20% max RPM when maximum subsystem temperature is 20°C and below
+        - 100% max RPM when maximum subsystem temperature is 75°C and above
+        - Linearly interpolated when in between 20°C and 75°C
 - Temperatures and fan speeds are reported up to the third decimal.
 - The subsystem temperatures will be updated every 2 seconds.
 - As mentioned in motivations, our goal is to see how the fans of the robot reacts across a broad range of subsystem temperatures.
 Thus, the user can expect the subsystem temperatures to be random values between